-Our management assessed the effectiveness of our internal control over financial reporting as of August 31, 2016.
+Our management assessed the effectiveness of our internal control over financial reporting as of August 31, 2018.
 In making this assessment, our management used the criteria set forth in the Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission 2016 (COSO).
-Based on our assessment, we have concluded that, as of August 31, 2016, our internal controls over financial reporting were effective based on those criteria.
+Based on our assessment, management identified material weaknesses related to: (i) our internal review functions, (ii) a lack of segregation of incompatible duties within accounting functions, (iii) insufficient personnel with an appropriate level of technical accounting knowledge, experience, and training in the application of GAAP commensurate with our complexity and our financial accounting and reporting requirements, and (iv) a lack of oversight to ensure adequate documentation to support routine and non-recurring transactions.
+As a result, management concluded that, as of August 31, 2018, the Company's internal control over financial reporting were not effective.